AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_callkit_ios.md

 }
 ```

 If the callee is online and available for a call, you can pop out a user interface that allows the callee to accept or decline the invitation.
-If you have enabled the iOS CallKit, the system call user interface will be launched.
-Otherwise, you can refer to the following screenshot to implement the interface.
+If you have enabled the iOS CallKit, the system call user interface is launched.
+Otherwise, you can refer to the following screenshot to implement the interface:

 ![image](../images/incoming.png)

 ### Send a call invitation during a group call

-In call sessions participated by multiple users, these users can also send call invitations to other users.
+In call sessions with multiple users, these users can also send call invitations to other users.
 After sending the invitation, the SDK triggers the `multiCallDidInvitingWithCurVC` callback in `AgoraChatCallDelegate` on the sender's client.

 ```Objective-C
 /**